-The IRS imposes several limits on tax-QUALIFIED PLANS, such as establishing a maximum amount of compensation on which your contributions can be based.
-This limit is \$250,000 for the Plan year beginning January 1, 2012.
+The IRS imposes several limits on TAX-QUALIFIED PLANS, such as establishing a maximum amount of compensation on which your contributions can be based.
+This limit is \$255,000 for the Plan year beginning January 1, 2013.
 It may increase in the future if the IRS announces cost-of-living adjustments.

-The IRS-imposed dollar limit on the amount of before-tax and/or Roth 401(k) contributions you can make during any calendar year is \$17,000 for 2012 (plus \$5,500 catch-up and/or Roth catch-up contribution for a \$22,500 total if you will be age 50 or older by the end of the calendar year).
+The IRS-imposed dollar limit on the amount of before-tax and/or Roth 401(k) contributions you can make during any calendar year is \$17,500 for 2013 (plus \$5,500 catch-up and/or Roth catch-up contribution for a \$23,000 total if you will be age 50 or older by the end of the calendar year).
 This amount may increase in future years.
 This limit applies to all plans to which you make before-tax and/or Roth 401(k) contributions in the same calendar year, including 401(k) and 403(b) tax deferred annuity plans of other employers.

 If you have made before-tax and/or Roth 401(k) contributions to any other plans (such as your former employer's tax-qualified plan) in the same calendar year, you should adjust your before-tax and/or Roth 401(k) contribution election rate to the Marsh & McLennan Companies 401(k) Savings & Investment Plan so you do not exceed the annual IRS limit.
-Note that you may elect to increase your before-tax and/or Roth 401(k) contribution to the Marsh & McLennan Companies 401(k) Savings 401(k) Savings 401(k) Savings & Investment Plan so you do not exceed the annual IRS limit.
 Note that you may elect to increase your before-tax and/or Roth 401(k) contribution to the Marsh & McLennan Companies 401(k) Savings & Investment Plan effective the start of the following calendar year, in order to make the maximum annual contributions that year.